jasmine/jasmine_selenium_runner/README.md

 Runner for building Jasmine builds in Selenium (permitting automatic cross-browser testing).
 After require-ing, jasmine_selenium_runner automatically sets itself up as the jasmine:ci runner.

-## Deprecated
+## Discontinued

-The `jasmine_selenium_runner` gem is deprecated.
-There will be no further releases after the end of the Jasmine 3.x series.
+The `jasmine_selenium_runner` gem is discontinued.
+There will be no further releases.
 We recommend migrating to the [jasmine-browser-runner](https://github.com/jasmine/jasmine-browser) npm package.

 ## Installation